eyobghiday/machine-learning/README.md

 The term Machine Learning was coined by Arthur L. Samuel (1901 – 1990) in his 1959 paper.
 It's a field of study that gives computers the ability to learn without being explicitly programmed.
 A computer program is said to learn from experience E with respect to some task T and some performance measure P, if its performance on T, as measured by P, improves with experience E.

 In this project I tend to cover the the use of machine learning for different projects I do in school and work.
+Proceed with caution.

 ## Objectives